captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 Really?
 ---
 ## PAOLA:
-It was very interesting.
+Yes, It was very very interesting.
 ---
-Very, very few Jews are 100% Jewish.
+Did you know that most, uh..no Jews are 100% Jewish.
----
-Did you know that?
 ---
 I’m not, and I’m from the ‘old country’
 ---